Hingham, Norfolk

 Overview

-Hingham is a picturesque historic market town located in South Norfolk, approximately 14 miles west of Norwich.
-With a population of around 4,000 residents, this charming community offers an ideal balance between small-town tranquility and easy access to Norfolk’s cultural hub.
-The town is renowned for its beautiful Georgian market place, which serves as the heart of the community and reflects centuries of prosperity and careful preservation.
+Hingham is a historic market town located in South Norfolk, approximately 14 miles west of Norwich.
+With a population of around 2,500 residents, this community offers an ideal balance between small-town tranquility and easy access to Norfolk’s cultural hub.
+The town is renowned for its beautiful Georgian market place, which serves as the centre of the community and reflects centuries of prosperity and careful preservation.

 History and Heritage